Carpk/ShawnKlein/_posts/2016-04-26-the-grep-command.md

   </tr>
 </table>

-And there are quite a few more options that come with `grep`, these can be found by using the `man grep` command.
+And there are quite a few more options that come with `grep`, these can be found by using the `man grep` or `grep --help` commands.